-Virginia General Assembly nears end of marathon session with votes on budget, police oversight bills
+Virginia General Assembly wraps up marathon session with votes on budget, police oversight bills

-Budget votes were scheduled for late Friday afternoon — after 4 p.m. in the Senate and 5:30 p.m. in the House of Delegates.
-They come on the 60th calendar day of the unusual gathering, making it nearly as long as the regular legislative session the General Assembly held earlier this year.
+The Senate passed the budget on a bipartisan 23-to-15 vote late Friday afternoon, with the House of Delegates following suit later, approving the spending plan on a bipartisan vote of 63 to 35.
+The action came on the 60th calendar day of the unusual gathering, making it nearly as long as the regular legislative session the General Assembly held earlier this year.

+“Though it has taken a number of weeks to get here, this is still a great budget for the people of the commonwealth,” said state Sen. Janet D. Howell (D-Fairfax), chairwoman of the Senate Finance and Appropriations Committee.

+“Together with our colleagues in the Senate, Virginia is now a national leader in the effort to pass necessary improvements to policing and criminal justice,” House Speaker Eileen Filler-Corn (D-Fairfax) said.
+“We came together and passed a fiscally responsible budget that provides relief for all Virginians, especially those struggling to get by.”

-The proceedings were protracted partly because Democrats who control both chambers insisted on an ambitious agenda, and partly because of steps taken to protect members from the novel coronavirus.
+The proceedings were protracted partly because Democrats, who control both chambers, insisted on an ambitious agenda, and partly because of steps taken to protect members from the novel coronavirus.
 The Senate met in a conference room of the Science Museum of Virginia so members could sit far apart, and the House convened online in virtual sessions.

 One of the final delays came as Senate Democrats insisted on including language in the budget to implement a proposed constitutional amendment on redistricting that’s on the Nov.
 3 ballot.
 Many House Democrats oppose the amendment, saying it doesn’t go far enough to protect against racial gerrymandering.